Skip to content

 Isolating the unit of work is crucial for effective unit testing.
 This is where mock objects and stubs come into play.
 Stubs provide canned responses to calls made during the test, allowing you to control the dependencies of the unit under test.
 Imagine testing a weather app.
 Instead of making a live call to a weather API, a stub would return predefined weather data.
 Mocks, on the other hand, verify interactions between the unit and its dependencies.
 A mock might confirm that the weather app made the expected call to the weather API with the correct parameters.
 Using mock objects and stubs effectively helps create more reliable and easier-to-understand unit tests.
 For more insights into effective testing strategies, explore MuukTest's services on test automation.

-Handle Legacy Code, Complex Dependencies
+Handling Legacy Code and Complex Dependencies

 Testing legacy code presents unique challenges.
 Often, legacy codebases have tightly coupled dependencies, making it difficult to isolate individual units for testing.
 Refactoring the code to introduce interfaces or using dependency injection can help manage these complexities.
 Think of it like untangling a knot—carefully separating the strands makes it easier to work with.
 While refactoring can require an initial time investment, it simplifies testing and improves the overall maintainability and quality of the codebase.
 Working with existing clients, MuukTest has proven its ability to achieve comprehensive test coverage within 90 days, as showcased on their Customers page.